CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 You have successfully explored several available menus from the Teams admin center for managing teams and configuring policies in your tenant.

-#### **Task 2 - Install and explore Teams PowerShell module**

-In this task, you will install and connect with the Teams PowerShell module to your tenant and explore the available cmdlets and functions to manage your tenant.
-You can install the Teams PowerShell module from the available repositories preconfigured in your Windows 10 operating system and do not need to download any executables via the browser.

-1. Connect to the **Client 1 VM** with the VM credential that has been provided to you.

-2. Open **Windows PowerShell** and run as Administrator.

-    1. Select **Start** and search for **Windows PowerShell (Admin)**, then right select **Run as administrator**.

-    2. Confirm the **User Account Control** window with **Yes**.

-3. Install **Microsoft Teams PowerShell module**

-    1. In the PowerShell window, enter the following cmdlet and press **Enter:**

-        ```powershell
-        Install-Module -Name MicrosoftTeams
-        ```
-    2. Enter **Y** and press **Enter** twice to confirm the installation of the NuGet provider and Untrusted repository.

-4. Connect to your tenant.

-    1. Enter the following cmdlet in the PowerShell window and press **Enter**:

-        ```powershell
-        Connect-MicrosoftTeams
-        ```
-    2. In the Sign in window, sign in as the Teams admin - Joni Sherman (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).

-        When the sign in was successful, several information about the signed in user and the tenant are displayed.

-5. Explore **Microsoft Teams PowerShell module**

-    1. To confirm the MicrosoftTeams module is loaded correctly, enter the following cmdlet and press **Enter** to view all available PowerShell modules:

-        ```powershell
-        Get-Module
-        ```
-        **Note**: To the left of the **Name** column, the version of the PowerShell module is displayed.

-    2. To get an overview of the available Teams PowerShell cmdlets from the MicrosoftTeams module, enter the following cmdlet and then press **Enter**:

-        ```powershell
-        Get-Command -Module MicrosoftTeams
-        ```

-    3. The Get-Help cmdlet is used to explore the available cmdlets.
-For example, to get more information about how to create a team with PowerShell, enter the following cmdlet and press **Enter**:

-        ```powershell
-        Get-Help New-Team
-        ```

-        If you receive a message to update the help libraries, type **Y** for yes.

-    4. Disconnect from the Microsoft Teams environment.

-        ```powershell
-        Disconnect-MicrosoftTeams
-        ```
-6. Close the PowerShell window and continue to the next task.

-You have successfully used the Microsoft Teams PowerShell module to connect to Teams and explored available cmdlets.

 ### **Exercise 3: Create groups and teams**

 In this exercise, you will create a Microsoft 365 group from the Microsoft 365 admin center and creating a team from the Teams desktop client and the web client.